pancake9912/Pancake-Tweaking-Utility/README.md

 # 🎉 Pancake Tweaking Utility 🎉

-🚀 A sleek console based desktop app to tweak your PC — no fuss, just pure magic! ✨
+🚀 A sleek console based desktop app made fully in python - to tweak your PC — no fuss, just pure magic! ✨

 ---